-Wossman High School Summer Reading 2020: Go to Google Classroom and add the Summer Reading class with the following code: wipscdm
+Wossman High School English II Summer Reading 2021: Go to Google Classroom and add the Summer Reading class with the following code: wipscdm

 ELA Content Leader & Mentor Teacher